GOP candidate allegedly 'body slams' Guardian reporter

 Todd Mowbrey, 67, interjected that it wouldn't make any difference for diehard Republican voters.

 In Montana, any resident can vote absentee leading to questions about how much of an impact the late incident will have on the results.
+Both Republicans and Democrats expect that 7 in 10 voters will have already voted before the polls open tomorrow.

 Quist himself said it was not his place to comment, and that he was just focused on the issues that are facing the people of Montana.